 8 MARKING

-8.1 Mark with the following: Manufacturer's name, initials or recognized trademark, and the word stainless steel ' on the shank.
+8.1 Mark with the following: Manufacturer's name, initials or recognized trademark, and the word stainless steel on the shank.

 8.2 BIS Certification Marking

 The product(s) conforming to the requirements of this standard may be certified as per the conformity assessment schemes under the provisions of the Bureau of Indian Standards Act, 2016 and the Rules and Regulations framed thereunder, and the product(s) may be marked with the Standard Mark.